webix-hub/docs/data/api/ui.filemanager_templatetype_config.md

 templateType
 =============

-@todo:
-	check!

 @short:
-	defines a template applied for the file type
+	specifies the type of a file

 @type: function
 @example: